ebukaohiomoba/password-generator/README.md

  https://ebukaohiomoba.github.io/password-generator/

  This project is a password generator that allows users to select from four different criteria.
+After doing so, the application generates a random password.

  ### Goal